confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     You are not expecting any errors in your data so your DLQ topic should be empty.

-8. Let’s walk through what it would look like if there were any errors by producing a message in JSON format when you are actually expecting Avro.
+8. You can walk through what it would look like if there were any errors by producing a message in JSON format when you are actually expecting Avro.
 Click on the **dbserver1.customers.inventory** topic, then click on **Messages**.

 9. Click on **+ Produce a new message to this topic**.